christopher12112/featuresite/README.md

   <!-- Contact Section -->
   <div class="w3-container w3-padding-64" id="contact">
     <h1>Contact</h1><br>
     <p>We offering full-services, but we do need you support to keep this company up and going.
-So Please subscribe to our mailing list for updates and dont hesitate to contact us for help or any other inquries..</p>
+So Please subscribe to our mailing list in order to create an account and for updates.
+Also dont hesitate to contact us for help or any other inquries..</p>
     <p class="w3-text-blue-grey w3-large"><b>DropIt Services, 42nd Vale St, 12141 New York, NY</b></p>
     <p>You can also contact us by phone 00553123-2313 or email DropitSupport@net.com, or you can send us a message here:</p>
     <form action="/action_page.php" target="_blank">